Hunter-gatherer: Variability

 Hunter-gatherer societies manifest significant variability, depending on climate zone/life zone, available technology, and societal structure.
 Archaeologists examine hunter-gatherer tool kits to measure variability across different groups.
 Collard et al. (2005) found temperature to be the only statistically significant factor to impact hunter-gatherer tool kits.
 Using temperature as a proxy for risk, Collard et al.'s results suggest that environments with extreme temperatures pose a threat to hunter-gatherer systems significant enough to warrant increased variability of tools.
 These results support Torrence's (1989) theory that the risk of failure is indeed the most important factor in determining the structure of hunter-gatherer toolkits.

 One way to divide hunter-gatherer groups is by their return systems.
 James Woodburn uses the categories "immediate return" hunter-gatherers for egalitarianism and "delayed return" for nonegalitarian.
 Immediate return foragers consume their food within a day or two after they procure it.
 Delayed return foragers store the surplus food.

 Hunting-gathering was the common human mode of subsistence throughout the Paleolithic, but the observation of current-day hunters and gatherers does not necessarily reflect Paleolithic societies; the hunter-gatherer cultures examined today have had much contact with modern civilization and do not represent "pristine" conditions found in uncontacted peoples.

 The transition from hunting and gathering to agriculture is not necessarily a one-way process.

 It has been argued that hunting and gathering represents an adaptive strategy, which may still be exploited, if necessary, when environmental change causes extreme food stress for agriculturalists.
 In fact, it is sometimes difficult to draw a clear line between agricultural and hunter-gatherer societies, especially since the widespread adoption of agriculture and resulting cultural diffusion that has occurred in the last 10,000 years.

-Nowadays, some scholars speak about the existence within cultural evolution of the so-called mixed-economies or dual economies which imply a combination of food procurement (gathering and hunting) and food production or when foragers have trade relations with farmers.
+Some scholars speak about the existence within cultural evolution of the so-called mixed-economies or dual economies that imply a combination of food procurement (gathering and hunting) and food production or when foragers have trade relations with farmers.